Luke 11:1-28 Comments by Stephen Ricker

 * On the personal level to bring honor to God with our life, words, actions, hearts, and all of us.

-* At many times this means that we not bring honor to ourself.
+* At many times this means that we not bring honor to our self.

 >What does it mean to dishonor his name?
 (Romans 2:24)